hannahql/hannahql.github.io/_pages/about.md

 # Research Interests

 My research develops data science methods tailored to social systems, such as online marketplaces, education systems, and social media platforms.
+In particular, I focus on experimentation and recommendation systems.
 I combine techniques from statistics, causal inference, economics, and operations research to develop theoretical insights for practically motivated problems.

 I inform my research with first hand experience working on these platforms.
 I interned for the data science teams at [Airbnb](https://www.airbnb.com/) and [Opendoor](https://www.opendoor.com/), where I worked on market related causal inference questions.
 I also operations research techniques to design accessible education systems, both on the theory and application side.
 I have worked with the [Common App](https://www.commonapp.org/) to build data-driven tools to improve the equity and access of higher education.